dynobase-icon

 How are conflicts managed in DynamoDB Global Tables?

-Because DynamoDB Global Tables don't support partial updates, race conditions might occur and data integrity may be broken.
-In such a case, DynamoDB uses last writer wins approach, so when the one write operation is committed, other ones in transit might be rejected.
-Something to keep in mind while designing your application.
+Because DynamoDB Global Tables don't support partial updates, race conditions might occur and data integrity may be compromised.
+In such cases, DynamoDB uses a last writer wins approach, so when one write operation is committed, other ones in transit might be rejected.
+This is something to keep in mind while designing your application.
+To mitigate conflicts, consider implementing application-level conflict resolution strategies.

 Better DynamoDB experience.